 In a nutshell

 As you see, there are a lot of dos and don’ts when it comes to buying health insurance.
 It is definitely important to assess where to buy a plan from; an agent, directly from the insurer or from an online marketplace.
-Whatever route you choose, make sure you choose it wisely and one which makes the process of buying easy, affordable and seamless.
+Whatever route you choose, make sure you choose the right health insurance policy wisely and one which makes the process of buying easy, affordable, and seamless.

 FAQs: Health Insurance